Daminduharsha11/mirror-oldy/README.md

 2. (Optional but recommended) Create and activate a Python virtual environment:

+   '''bash
-   '''python -m venv venv
+   python -m venv venv
    source venv/bin/activate   # Linux/macOS
    venv\Scripts\activate      # Windows

-3. Install required packages
+4. Install required packages

+   '''bash
-   '''pip install -r requirements.txt
+   pip install -r requirements.txt

-4. Ensure ADB
+6. Ensure ADB
  is installed and your Android device is connected with USB debugging enabled.

 ##Usage

 Run the application:

+   '''bash
-   '''python main.py
+   python main.py

 Interact with your device through the mirrored window.
 Use mouse for taps and swipes.
 Use keyboard shortcuts to refresh, stream, or rotate.